118 Quotes

 Pontifical Council for the Interpretation of Legislative Texts August 24, 1996 The Excommunication of Followers of Archbishop Lefebvre Source ↗

-Context: Article quotes PCILT on internal criteria for adherence to schism.
+Context: PCILT on internal criteria for adherence to schism.
+Relevant to distinguishing mere attendance at SSPX liturgy from knowingly embracing separation from Roman authority.

 Church / Vatican